 These are strong!
 Taste the liquid before you pour it into the pan—if it’s too strong for you, add a little bit of filtered water or a splash of beer!

 If you’re into essential oils, you can add a couple drops to the gummies—Orange EO is great in this, and so is lime!
-If you’re interested in chatting about essential oils, check out my essential oils facebook page.
-The only rules I have there are that you have to be nice, and you can’t solicit people!
-I use Young Living Oils, but my facebook group is open to anyone passionate about being oily (or anyone who wants to learn).
-Come and say hi!
+If you’re interested in chatting about essential oils, or if you’re into natural wellness, or would like to be around people who are positive and chatty about how we try to use lifestyle to make our lives better, check out my free natural wellness community.
+There are no rules—except, you have to be nice and you can’t solicit anyone!

 If you haven’t checked out the wine gummies, you should!